-- (a) each party is able lawfully to enter into and has taken all corporate action necessary to authorise entry into the relevant ISDA Master Agreement and each Transaction under that ISDA Master Agreement; and - (b) insofar as any obligation under an ISDA Master Agreement falls to be performed in any jurisdiction outside England, its performance will not be illegal or ineffective by virtue of the laws of that jurisdiction; and. - each of the parties to the ISDA Master Agreement who is carrying on, or purporting to carry on, any regulated activity in the United Kingdom is an authorised person permitted to carry on that regulated activity or an exempted person in respect of that regulated activity under the Financial Services and Markets Act 2000 and neither the ISDA Master Agreement nor any Transaction was entered into in consequence of a communication made in breach of section 21(1) of the Financial Services and Markets Act 2000.
+- (a) each party is able lawfully to enter into and has taken all corporate action necessary to authorise entry into the relevant ISDA Master Agreement and each Transaction under that ISDA Master Agreement; and - (b) insofar as any obligation under an ISDA Master Agreement falls to be performed in any jurisdiction outside England, its performance will not be illegal or ineffective by virtue of the laws of that jurisdiction.

-On the basis of the assumptions above and the qualifications below, in the absence of insolvency proceedings in relation to a Counterparty, including a Counterparty that is a Foreign Entity within the scope of this memorandum, we are of the view that the ISDA Master Agreement, including the close-out netting provisions, would be valid and enforceable under English law against the Counterparty.
+On the basis of the assumptions above and the qualifications below, in the absence of insolvency proceedings or resolution action in relation to a Counterparty, including a Counterparty that is a Foreign Entity within the scope of this memorandum, we are of the view that the ISDA Master Agreement, including the close-out netting provisions, would be valid and enforceable under English law against the Counterparty.